Pet Surgery, Spay & Neuter- Petaluma Veterinary Hospital

 Our Surgical Suite includes advanced equipment, and our technical staff is fully trained to provide safe and efficient procedures.
 Pets are carefully screened for safety; anesthetic selection and dosages are tailored to your pet.
 We use heated blankets for greater comfort in surgery, as well as advanced sterilization techniques, oxygen saturation monitors, intensive after surgery care and full blood testing.

 Veterinary surgery can be stressful for both you and your pet, no matter how minor the procedure may be.
-You may only be dropping your pet off for a spaying, but you are trusting someone else to care for your pet when they are probably most frightened.
-Even scheduled pet surgeries can cause you to worry about whether or not your pet is getting the best care and monitoring, and whether or not adequate precautions have been taken to ensure the safety of your companion.
+You may only be dropping your pet off for a spay, but you are trusting us to care for your pet when it is most frightened.
 At Petaluma Veterinary Hospital, we understand how important it is to make sure that your pet is being treated like one of our own.
 Our trained veterinary staff are not only here to care for your pet, but to help guide you through what can be a scary course of events.

 Types of surgery

-Our veterinary surgeons at Petaluma are qualified to perform numerous surgeries, including, but not limited to:
+Our Veterinarians are qualified to perform numerous surgeries, including, but not limited to:

-A surgery can be a big deal for both you and your pet, but working with the right veterinary surgery clinic can help you to feel more at ease, even before the procedure takes place.
-Don’t worry about whether or not your companion is in good hands where their health is concerned; talk to a veterinary specialist at Petaluma Veterinary Hospital first.
+A surgery can be a big deal for both you and your pet, but working with our veterinarians can help you to feel more at ease, even before the procedure takes place.
+Don’t worry about whether or not your companion is in good hands where their health is concerned; talk to a veterinarian at Petaluma Veterinary Hospital first.
 Feel free to call our office if you have any questions or would like to learn more about our surgical services for your pet.